Welcome to our comprehensive guide to the Moselle Valley!

 The industrial town of Neuves-Maisons is not a tourist destination … but it nevertheless remains one of the symbols of the glorious industrial past of Lorraine.

-Since 1968, the mines have been closed but the steel plant is still in operation.
-It is still possible to visit the Val de Fer, an old refurbished mine gallery.
+The mines have been closed since 1968, but the steel plant is still in operation.
+Visitors can still visit the Val de Fer, an old refurbished mine gallery.

-Fans of industrial heritage will appreciate the line of the Cités of Messein (rue Pierre and Marie Curie), well preserved and remarkable in their kind.
+Fans of industrial heritage will appreciate the well-preserved and remarkable line of the Cités of Messein (rue Pierre and Marie Curie).

 The Moselle loop

-From Maron, the D909 follows the course of the river in one of its most beautiful sites in Lorraine: the Moselle loop.
+From Maron, the D909 follows the river’s course through one of Lorraine’s most beautiful sites: the Moselle loop.

 This great meander of about fifty kilometres crosses the forest of Haye, a vast forest massif mainly made up of beeches, located west of Nancy.